 - Allocable to the cost object charged and correctly coded as to type (G/L code)

 - Appropriately approved and documented

 - Recorded in a consistent manner in accordance with the JH Cost Disclosure Statement

 Financial records (electronic and paper), supporting documents, statistical records, and all other records pertinent to a sponsored award shall be retained for a period of seven years from the date of submission of all deliverables.
 Financial reports, patent reports, technical reports and equipment reports are examples of deliverables.
-Please read the PDF Document: Reconciliation Guidelines & Records Retention section of the SAP Business Processes and Account Reconciliation Procedures Guide. found at the Controller’s Office website for more detailed instructions.
+Please read the PDF Document: Reconciliation Guidelines & Records Retention section of the SAP Business Processes and Account Reconciliation Procedures Guide found on the Controller’s Office website for more detailed instructions.

 - Account Reconciliation and Records Retention Guide, Chapter 2 (Reconciliation Guidelines and Records Retention)

 - Monthly Reconciliation Checklist